cnrosu/AutoHelpDesk/docs/defender-real-time-protection.md

 ## Summary
-The Microsoft Defender heuristic compares real-time monitoring, engine status, and companion safeguards to determine which cards to raise.
-When `RealTimeProtectionEnabled` is false, AutoHelpDesk emits a critical-severity alert even if signatures and tamper protection remain healthy, and it supplements that finding with tamper, cloud, signature age, and exclusion drift checks.
-This doc outlines the data sources, evaluation order, thresholds, and remediation workflow so technicians can quickly restore protection.
+The Microsoft Defender heuristic compares real-time monitoring, engine status, running mode, and companion safeguards to determine which cards to raise.
+When `RealTimeProtectionEnabled` is false, AutoHelpDesk now inspects Defender’s running mode and Windows Security Center inventory before choosing the severity: **High** when no other AV is active, **Medium** when policy keys disabled scanning or the inventory is unknown, and **Info** when Defender is expected to run passive alongside another AV.
+The analyzer still supplements that finding with tamper, cloud, signature age, and exclusion drift checks so technicians can quickly restore protection.

 ## Signals to Collect
-- `Get-MpComputerStatus` → Persist `RealTimeProtectionEnabled`, `IsTamperProtected`, `AntivirusSignatureLastUpdated`, `AMServiceEnabled`, and companion health flags for state comparison.
+- `Get-MpComputerStatus` → Persist `RealTimeProtectionEnabled`, `AMRunningMode`, `BehaviorMonitorEnabled`, `DefenderSignaturesOutOfDate`, `IsTamperProtected`, `AntivirusSignatureLastUpdated`, `AMServiceEnabled`, and companion health flags for state comparison.
 - `Get-MpPreference` → Record `DisableRealtimeMonitoring`, MAPS/Cloud configuration (`MAPSReporting`, `SubmitSamplesConsent`, `CloudBlockLevel`), and all file/path/process exclusions.
 - *(Optional)* Parse a local Defender baseline exclusions file (for example, `C:\ProgramData\AutoHelpDesk\defender-exclusions-baseline.json`) to detect drift between expected and observed exclusions.

 ## Detection Rule
-- **RTPDisabled** → When `RealTimeProtectionEnabled = $false`, emit a **Critical** severity issue because real-time protection is off.
+- **RTPDisabled** → When `RealTimeProtectionEnabled = $false`, emit: **High** severity if Defender should be active and Security Center shows no alternate AV, **Medium** severity if policy keys (`DisableRealtimeMonitoring` or `DisableIOAVProtection`) disabled scanning or third-party coverage cannot be confirmed, and **Info** severity when Defender is intentionally passive alongside an active non-Microsoft AV.
 - **TamperOff** → When `IsTamperProtected = $false` (from `Get-MpComputerStatus` or `Get-MpPreference`), emit a **High** severity issue.
 - **CloudOff** → When cloud/MAPS toggles (`MAPSReporting`, `SubmitSamplesConsent`, `CloudBlockLevel`) indicate cloud-delivered protection is disabled, emit a **Medium** severity issue.
 - **SignaturesOld** → When `(Get-Date) - AntivirusSignatureLastUpdated` exceeds **SignatureAgeHoursThreshold = 72** hours, emit a **Medium** severity issue.